2016 Royal Court

-Gabby’s favorite TV show is The Middle and her favorite movie is The Notebook.
-Her favorite song is “A Woman Like You” by Lee Brice and her favorite book to read is The Diary of Anne Frank written by Anne Frank herself.
-Gabby is most inspired by her Grandma Emilie and her most treasured keepsake is a book passed down from her great-grandfather.
+Emily’s favorite TV show is Once Upon a Time and her favorite movie is Up.
+Her favorite song is “Hello” by Adele and her favorite novel is The Hunger Games by Suzanne Collins.
+She is most inspired by her mom and her most treasured keepsake is awards from cheer and dance.

 Emily’s favorite thing to do in Wenatchee Valley, besides Apple Blossom, is to visit Pybus Public Market.
 Her proudest moment in life is when every single girl on her cheer squad voted her in as a team captain.
 If Emily could trade places with anyone or anything for a day, she would trade places with her cat, Tom-Tom.
 Emily feels she should represent the Wenatchee Valley because she believes she is a good role model, has participated in Apple Blossom activities for most of her childhood, would represent the great Wenatchee area with integrity and truly loves where we live!

 Sami is the daughter of Wendy Everhart.
 Sami is an assistant coordinator on ASB, the President of The National Honor Society, and has participated in some of the drama club musicals.
 Sami is currently a hostess at The Wok-About Grill and has been a part of multiple Music Theatre of Wenatchee productions.
 In her spare time, she enjoys reading, baking, socializing with her friends and family, shopping, and making art or clothing.
 After graduation, Sami plans to study abroad through the Rotary Exchange Program and then attend a University.